rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Access
 <ul><li><i class="icon-file"></i>Instance: This property can be accessed via an instance object of this class: <ul><li><code>myObject.ukPostalReportCheckDigit</code></li></ul></li><li><i class="icon-file"></i>Default Instance: This property can be accessed via the default instance object of this class. <ul><li><code>EB.Barcode.ukPostalReportCheckDigit</code> </li></ul></li></ul>

+####Platforms

+* Android
+* Motorola Solutions Devices Only(Not all scanning engines support all symbologies or all symbology properties)

 ###upcEanBookland

 ####Type